daegalus/csrd/content.en/05-game-mastering/03-cyphers.md

 Level: 1d6 + 2

-Effect: Adds 1 to the user’s Intellect Edge for one hour (or 2 if the cypher is level 5 or higher).
+Effect: Adds 1 to the user's Intellect Edge for one hour (or 2 if the cypher is level 5 or higher).

 INTELLIGENCE ENHANCEMENT

 Level: 1d6

-Effect: All of the user’s tasks involving intelligent deduction—such as playing chess, inferring a connection between clues, solving a mathematical problem, finding a bug in computer code, and so on—are eased by two steps for one hour.
+Effect: All of the user's tasks involving intelligent deduction---such as playing chess, inferring a connection between clues, solving a mathematical problem, finding a bug in computer code, and so on---are eased by two steps for one hour.
 In the subsequent hour, the strain hinders the same tasks by two steps.

 KNOWLEDGE ENHANCEMENT